liesnikov/extensible-elaborator/paper/main.md

 This is dependently-typed calculus that includes Pi, Sigma and indexed inductive types.
 Equality type isn't defined as a regular inductive type, but is instead built-in with the user getting access to the type and term constructor, but not able to pattern-matching on it, instead getting a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` of type `forall A. True = False -> A`.

-# Constraint-based elaboration and design choices#

-\todo{what do we do differently}

-We intend to avoid problems described in [@henryModularizingGHC] by using a solution described in [@swierstraDataTypesCarte2008] and [@najdTreesThatGrow2017].

 # Case-studies #

 ## Implicit arguments ##

 ## Type classes ##

 # Limitations #

 ## Handling of meta-variables outside of definition sites ##